 Currently only one female apprentice is employed at EVVA Vienna.
 We would very much like to take in more, but the number of female applicants is still very small.
 Technology is still a very strong men’s domain.
-EVVA is taking a number of measures to change this situation in the medium to long term:
+EVVA has taken a number of measures to change this situation in the medium to long term:

-Participation (except 2020 because of Corona) in the annual "Daughter Days", which allow girls between the ages of 11 and 16 to spend a day getting a taste of the world of work within the company.
+Participation (except during the pandemic) in the annual "Daughter Days", which allow girls between the ages of 11 and 16 to spend a day getting a taste of the world of work within the company.
 Among other things, this event aims to help allay possible fears of technology and to overcome reservations.
 Daughter days can awaken dormant interest and new passions for technical professions.
 In addition to EVVA, a further 159 companies took part in 2019.
 Daughter Days is part of the school curriculum

 Participation in "Fit – Women in Technology", which initiates retraining for women